List of characters in the Breaking Bad franchise: Wendy

 Wendy (portrayed by Julia Minesci) is a meth-addicted street prostitute, who associates with Jesse Pinkman and is featured in the online promotional material as one of Saul Goodman's clients (as "Wendy S.").
 In Better Call Saul ("Hit and Run"), Jimmy and Kim hire her to help run a con against Howard Hamlin.
-Wendy alerts Kim to a car following them, which Wendy believes to be undercover police; Kim later discovers that she and Jimmy are being monitored as part of Mike and Gus' manhunt for Lalo Salamanca.
+Wendy alerts Kim to a car following them, which Wendy believes to be undercover police; Kim later discovers that she and Jimmy are being monitored as part of Mike and Gus's manhunt for Lalo Salamanca.

 In Breaking Bad Wendy helps Jesse maintain an alibi and withstands an intense interrogation from Hank Schrader on Jesse's behalf.
-Recognizing her loyalty to him, Jesse tries to convince her to help him kill two drug dealers who convinced an 11-year-old boy to murder Combo on Gus' orders.
-She declines at first, fearing the repercussions, revealing that she has a son whom she needs to protect, but Jesse persuades her to help by drawing a comparison between the murdered boy and her own son.
+Recognizing her loyalty to him, Jesse tries to convince her to help him kill two drug dealers who convinced Tomás to murder Combo on Gus's orders.
+She declines at first, fearing the repercussions, revealing that she has a son whom she needs to protect, but Jesse persuades her to help by drawing a comparison between Tomás and her own son.
 At the last moment, she is spared the ordeal by Mike, who intervenes to take Jesse to a meeting with the drug dealers.

 In the cold open of "Half Measures" which focuses on Wendy, the song "Windy" by The Association plays in the background, which is a pun on her name.

 Associates of Saul Goodman

 Marco Pasternak

 Marco Pasternak (portrayed by Mel Rodriguez) is a scam artist and one of Jimmy McGill's lifelong friends.
 A high school classmate of Jimmy's in Cicero, Illinois, they frequently worked cons together, including the "fake Rolex".
 After Chuck helps secure Jimmy's release following his arrest for the "Chicago sunroof" incident, Chuck requires Jimmy to move to Albuquerque and work a legitimate job.
 Jimmy stops by his and Marco's favorite bar to say goodbye, leaving Marco disappointed.

 After suffering a breakdown because of Chuck's attempts to prevent him from rising in the legal profession, Jimmy returns to Cicero and reunites with Marco, who now works for his brother-in-law as a standpipe installer.
 After a week of running successful scams, Jimmy informs Marco he is an attorney and needs to return to Albuquerque.
 Marco begs Jimmy to pull one more scam before he goes, and Jimmy agrees.
-While running the "fake Rolex" con, Marco suffers a heart attack.
+While running the "fake Rolex" con, Marco suffers a fatal heart attack.
 Before he dies, he tells Jimmy that the week they spent together was the best of his life.
 Jimmy inherits Marco's pinky ring, which is too big for him.
 Despite the poor fit, Jimmy begins to wear Marco's ring as a symbol of his newfound willingness to cut corners to get ahead in the legal profession.